Custom fields for RevRec

 Prerequisites

-• You have identified which Recurly custom fields to surface in RevRec, keeping in mind that only five slots are available.
+• You've identified which Recurly custom fields to surface in RevRec, keeping in mind that only five slots are available.

-• You have confirmed the correct field names, types, and entities (Account, Subscription, or Plan) for each custom field in Recurly.
-Data type defaults to Text in RevRec and cannot be changed after saving.
+• You've confirmed the correct field names, types, and entities (Account, Subscription, or Plan) for each custom field in Recurly.
+Data type defaults to Text in RevRec and can't be changed after saving.

 • You have administrative permissions in RevRec to access Configuration settings.